Tlemonesis/candidate-data-preparation/README.md

    - Store the extracted data in Google Sheets.

 3. **Preprocess Text**
-   - Apply spaCy for text cleaning and tokenization.
+   - Apply spaCy for text cleaning.

 ---